Julellisg/Android-Calculator/README.md

 - Designed specifically on a **Nexus 4** Android Virtual Device.

 ## Functions & Usage Examples
-To outline the most important notable functions discluding forms of any operand or operator inputs:
+To outline the most important functions discluding any kind of operand or operator inputting:

 ### Basic Mode/Entry
 - This is the default mode on app launch.